Daniel-Krueger/daniel-krueger.github.io/_pages/about.md

 The intention of this site is to have place to 'outsource' my memory whenever possible.
 It will contain snippets, documentation and the like of things I created in my private and professional time.
 In the later case these have been approved by my employer and will be tagged accordingly.
 {: .text-justify}

-This is just a plain static site.
-There are no cookies, affiliate links or any kind of analytics, as far as I'm aware of.
-{: .text-justify}